khannarashi/AIMLProjects/README.md

 # AIMLProjects
-Few small projects of Artificial Intelligence and Machine Learning
+Small codes of Artificial Intelligence and Machine Learning